By T. Zareenkoub

 In addition to featuring the crème de la crème of contemporary Iranian artists, CAMA aims to provide a platform for emerging talents from diverse backgrounds.
 The gallery showcases approximately 270 works by 81 artists.

-The project is managed by London-based Riley Frost and Mona Khosheghbal, a Tehran-based curator and the project’s creative mind who, crucially, has experience of the Iranian art scene.
+Its co-founders are Riley Frost and Mona Khosheghbal, a Tehran-based curator and the project’s creative mind who, crucially, has experience of the Iranian art scene.
 The project has taken two years to get off the ground.

 “It’s like Andy Warhol never being able to leave New York, and then all of a sudden you have been able to get 30 Andy Warhol’s in London,” Frost told Kayhan Life.